Chattels; Estate; Finance; General; Investments; Memberships; Risk Management; Supply |

 In April 1935 Edward Vincent Nelson got a court order to kick him out, presumably because of rent arrears.
 Then in June 1935 the Star announced that R. W. Thompson… has removed his Land and Commission Agency and Accountancy Business to offices in the Court House Hotel premises, Dalley Street, Mullumbimby.
 In February 1937 Mrs Cynthia Pearce, licensee of the Court House, won a court order to kick him out, again presumably for rent arrears.
 He then went to live in a tent on a reserve at Brunswick Heads, where, in November 1938, Richard Windeyer Thompson, a pensioner, was fined 10s with 8s court costs, or, in default two days’ imprisonment, in the Byron Bay police court yesterday for having camped on a public reserve at Brunswick Heads without permission.
 Three months were allowed in which to pay the fine…

 Thompson, who conducted his own case, asked did a person have to come to the council to obtain permission.
-Mr. Brownell
+Mr. Brownell (Shire Clerk): You have been refused permission and have been previously convicted for camping on the reserve.

-Asked the reason for having been refused permission to camp on the reserve, Mr. Brownell said that Thompson had been a nuisance to the council.
 He was the owner of a horse which had strayed on to other camps, and a savage dog, which, it was alleged, had bitten two persons…

 But they couldn’t shift him and on 22 February 1947 the Mullum Star reported that Richard Windeyer Thompson, aged 76, was found dead in his tent at Brunswick Heads this morning….